DaJuukes/PrequelMemeBot/README.md

 # PrequelMemeBot
-A Discord bot that responds to prequel memes!
+A Discord bot that responds with prequel memes!